 Recognizing the need for and importance of advancing the diversity and inclusion of faculty, students, and staff, UC campuses and locations have implemented a wide variety of programs and initiatives.
-Some of these efforts have been in place for more than 30 years; some are brand new.
-Selected best practices are summarized below:
+Some of these efforts have been in place for more than 30 years, while others have been implemented recently.
+Selected best practices are summarized below.

 Undergraduate Students.
 As part of a portfolio of outreach programs called Student Academic Preparation and Educational Partnerships (SAPEP), UC devotes considerable resources to extensive academic and college preparation support.
-In 2020-21, the most recent year for which data are available, SAPEP programs collectively served over 160,000 K-12 and community college students.
+In 2021-22, the most recent year for which data are available, SAPEP programs collectively served over 188,000 K-12 and community college students.
 In addition, most K-12 schools served by SAPEP programs are classified as "high-need", meaning they have high percentages of students eligible for free or reduced-price meals under the National Schools Lunch Program.